-I’ve read quite a bit on how effective affirmations can be, but I feel really silly looking in a mirror and talking to myself.
+I’ve read quite a bit on how effective affirmations can be, but I feel silly looking in a mirror and talking to myself.
 Regardless, I’m going to give it a shot.
-Even the fact that telling myself nice things makes me feel awkward probably lends to the argument that I really need to start doing this.
+The fact that telling myself nice things makes me feel awkward probably lends to the argument that I really need to start doing this.

 Here are a couple of lists of affirmations to pick from if you want to try this out: